kybr/MAT201B-2019/docs/assignments.md

 </section>

 ## Assignment 4 | Due 2019-02-20 by 1700

 No reading.

-Submit a 2-page writen proposal, describing your final project _as if it already exists_.
-Include screenshots, diagrams, hand-drawn sketches, links to projects, videos and other media that insipires and/or informs your project.
+Submit a 2-page written proposal, describing your final project _as if it already exists_.
+Include screenshots, diagrams, hand-drawn sketches, links to projects, videos and other media that inspires and/or informs your project.
 This is a writing assignment; Submit it as you would a reading response.

 Develop a preliminary sketch (that means running c++ code) that demonstrates some aspect of your final project.
 Push this to code to your repo as you would for a programming homework.
 Be prepared to demonstrate this sketch in class on the 21st.

 ## Assignment 3 | Due 2019-02-13 by 1700